sensei-hacker/inavwiki/TROUBLESHOOTING.md

 # POS HOLD moves...
 1. ...in circles, redo MAG calibration
-2. ...in line ?

 # Transition to ALT HOLD is bad
 1. Get your UAV in a stable hover in ACRO or ANGLE mode, find the amount of throttle required (openTX/Output throttle number at the top).
 Dial this number in configurator/Advanced Tuning tab/Hover Throttle

-# RTH lands too far from home
-1. in the CLI, lower "nav_min_rth_distance" to the desired accuracy